wilrop/willemropke/content/event/galway-22/index.md

 ---
-title: On Nash Equilibria in Multi-Objective Games
+title: Taking Multi-Objective Games to the Next Level

 event: Invited Talk

-location: Universiteit Leiden, The Netherlands
+location: University of Galway, Ireland

-summary: An introductory talk on Nash equilibria in multi-objective games.
+summary: An overview of multi-objective games intended to provide intuitions and insights into recent results.
-abstract: 'In this talk, I introduce the emerging field of multi-objective games.
-I discuss existence and computation of Nash equilibria in these games and provide intuitions for recent results.'
+abstract: 'Multi-objective games are an active area of research with many potential applications.
+In this talk, we will consider these games starting from the basics and relate them to other well-known models in game theory.
+Special attention will be paid to the solution concept of Nash equilibria as well.
+The overarching aim is to provide you with an intuition for these games and when and how to use them.'

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.
-date: '2022-05-31T14:00:00Z'
+date: '2022-11-21T13:00:00Z'
-date_end: '2022-05-31T15:00:00Z'
+date_end: '2022-11-21T14:00:00Z'
 all_day: false

 # Schedule page publish date (NOT talk date).